Main article: France

 Budget

-With the continued stagnation To Europe of Finance Minister France Bruno Le Maire in February, he lowered his forecast for economic growth in 2024 to 1% from 1.4%.
+Earlier, amid continued stagnation To Europe in Finance Minister France Bruno Le Maire in February, he lowered his forecast for economic growth in 2024 to 1% from 1.4%.
 The weakening forecast also led him to announce spending cuts of 10 billion euros (10.8 billion) dollars to meet commitments to reduce the country's budget deficit.

 France has been forced to impose a tax on business, the rich and power to tackle colossal debt.